She's Gonna Make It

 "She's Gonna Make It" is a song co-written and recorded by American country music artist Garth Brooks.
 It was released in January 1998 as the second single from his album Sevens.
-It peaked at number two on the U.S. country singles chart, while it was a number-one country song in Canada.
+It peaked at number two on the U.S. country singles chart, and lasted 20 weeks on the Billboard chart, while it was a number-one country song in Canada.
 The song was written by Brooks, Kent Blazy and Kim Williams.

 Chart positions

 "She's Gonna Make It" re-entered the chart as an official single at number 53 on the U.S. Billboard Hot Country Singles & Tracks for the week of January 17, 1998.